ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 #### Handling the Un-Happy Path

 But you might have noticed our Elixir example here has a bit of an unfair advantage.
-Most of the added complexity in the Ruby and Javascript examples came from handling `nil` cases, and we're not checking for those at all in the Elixir example - yet.
+Most of the added complexity in the Ruby and JavaScript examples came from handling `nil` cases, and we're not checking for those at all in the Elixir example - yet.

 You might be tempted to throw a `case` statement into the first `display_name/1` function clause (more on function `name/arity` syntax [here](https://elixirschool.com/en/lessons/basics/functions/#function-naming-and-arity)).
 You'll want to resist, though, because `case` statements are not The Elixir Way™.